 And, yes, it has side effects that can range from ones that require no treatment to ones that can be life-threatening.
 Fortunately, your care team can manage them all.

 “There is no doubt that the side effects of CAR T-cell treatments can be scary, but the message is that this treatment offers [people] a chance for a cure, and these potential side effects are treatable and reversible,” says Matthew Frigault, MD, an oncologist at the Massachusetts General Hospital Cancer Center.

-There's only one CAR T-cell treatment approved for DLBCL.
-It’s axicabtagene ciloleucel (Yescarta).
-You usually get side effects from this within a week or two after treatment.
+You usually get side effects from these within a week or two after treatment.
 But some may happen later.

-Since some of these side effects can be very serious, this treatment carries a "black-box" warning, the most serious given by the FDA.
+Since some of these side effects can be very serious, these treatments carry a "black-box" warning, the most serious given by the FDA.
 All sites that provide CAR T-cell therapy must have a special certification, which includes training to recognize and manage issues that come up.